GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/service_workers/events/index.md

 ### ServiceWorkerGlobal.fetch {: #fetch }

 Fired when anything is retrieved from the extension package or when `fetch()` and `XMLHttpRequest()` are called from an extension or popup script.
+(Calls from content scripts are not intercepted by the service worker `fetch` handler.)
 In the latter cases, you will need to add the URLs of the pages you want to fetch to the `"host_permissions"` key in the `manifest.json`.

-There are a few things to note about this.
-First, content scripts cannot call `fetch()` since they run in a host page's origin.
-Also, only use the `fetch()` method for calling web services, static resources, or any use case that doesn't download code.
-Downloaded code is [not allowed in Manifest V3](/docs/extensions/migrating/improve-security/#remove-remote-code).

 ### ServiceWorkerGlobal.message {: #message }